Information for manufacturing workers and employers:

 From the UK's HSE: COSHH and Baking - this covers a range of hazardous substances in the baking sector, including controlling exposure to flour dust.

-Essential Chemical Controls Package for Printers - Checklist and User Guide - web-based guidance from the Safe Work Australia on the control of hazardous substances for the printing industry.
+Essential Chemical Controls Package for Printers - User Guide - web-based guidance from the Safe Work Australia on the control of hazardous substances for the printing industry.
 The package provides simple step-by-step guidance to assist printing companies with chemical hazard identification, risk assessment and control.
 It has information on preventing and controlling exposures, and advice on the use of chemicals, equipment, health surveillance and training within the printing industry.

 Machine guarding manual The US's OSHA has issued Safeguarding Equipment and Protecting Employees from Amputations [pdf], the revised guide that identifies eight mechanical motions and eight hazardous actions that present possible amputation hazards.
 The guide also sets out steps employers can take to reduce these hazards.